medeepeshyadav/IPL-Win-Prediction/README.md

 - **Plat calibration and Isotonic calibration**: I learnt why calibration is important when our application is relying on model probabilities rather than just class predictions.
 I learnt two methods of calibration Plat and Isotonic which makes a great difference if applied.

 - **Data Scraping using BeautifulSoup**: I scraped the realtime data from the live matches from the *cricbuzz.com* website to get the predictions.
-I have **BeautifulSoup** extensively in this project for this purpose.
+And for this, I have used **BeautifulSoup** extensively in this project.

 - **RESTful Flask API**: Since, there was no API available to get the match data I had to create my own RESTful API.